colah/ByronTrialNotes/day7.md

    * No.
  * Briefing on the day of the arrest?
    * Not part of that.
- * Directed on a surveilance issue that day?
+ * Directed on a surveillance issue that day?
  * Advised about potential of arrest?
    * Yes.
  * Charges?